 - The person not talking must LISTEN.
 We each had a pad of paper and a pen to make notes for anything we wanted to address when the other turned over the floor for responses.
 But listening was not an easy thing to do when we had become so accustomed to defending our own position.

-- We agreed to remove blaming words in our speech like: “should”, “never”, “always”, and “must”.
+- Remove blaming words in our speech like: “should”, “never”, “always”, and “must”.
 We had to think carefully about how we put into words what we needed to say so that the other person was willing to listen.

-- We agreed never attack the other person’s opinion with or without emotion behind the attack.
+- Never attack the other person’s opinion with or without emotion behind the attack.
 We would treat each other’s opinion with respect.

-- We agreed to meet at least once each week on an evening that did not interfere with work or other activities – We agreed on Tuesday nights for “date night”.
+- Meet at least once each week on an evening that did not interfere with work or other activities – We agreed on Tuesday nights for “date night”.

 - Date night could not include work, friends, relatives, TV, phones or any other distraction from clear and open communication.
 We would start the night with a discussion about anything that came up during the past week that was observed to be a frustration or potential problem in the relationship – After the discussion we could watch a movie, or go to a restaurant – and we even agreed the place to eat would be someplace we had not been before.